dasch-swiss/dsp-tools/docs/dsp-tools-excel2json.md

 ## "properties" section

-With dsp-tools, the `properties` section used in a data model (JSON) can be created from an Excel file.
+With DSP-TOOLS, the `properties` section used in a data model (JSON) can be created from an Excel file.
 The command for this is documented [here](./dsp-tools-usage.md#create-the-properties-section-of-a-json-project-file-from-an-excel-file).
 Only the first worksheet of the Excel file is considered and only XLSX files are allowed.
 The `properties` section can be inserted into the ontology file and then be uploaded onto a DSP server.